the-teachingRSE-project/competencies/summarised_competencies.md

 that provide this education will be the topic of a follow-up paper.

 # teachingRSE biography
-The teachingRSE project has been working on the associated full and more complete publication in FIXME since 2023.
+The teachingRSE project has been working on the associated full and more complete publication in [@competencies-F1000] since 2023.
 The project was initiated by Heidi Seibold who came up with the original idea for the deRSE23 workshop in Paderborn.
 Heidi was joined by Jeremy Cohen, Florian Goth, Renato Alves, Jan Philipp Thiele, and Samantha Wittke to organise the initial deRSE23 workshop.
 Over the course of further workshops like the un-deRSE23 workshop in Jena, and the deRSE24 in Würzburg, the content of the paper was further refined and we are grateful to all particpants!
-In addition to the workshops the ideas were further developed during weekly meetings led by Florian Goth, together with the authors of FIXME,
+In addition to the workshops the ideas were further developed during weekly meetings led by Florian Goth, together with the authors of [@competencies-F1000], Renato Alves,
-Renato Alves,
 Matthias Braun,
 Leyla Jael Castro,